wormhole-foundation/wormhole/whitepapers/0011_accountant.md

 It is unfortunately not practical to synchronize the state of the token bridge across all chains: If a transfer of Portal-wrapped ETH happens from Solana to Polygon, the token bridge contract on Ethereum is not aware of that transfer and therefore doesn't know where the wrapped assets are currently located.

-If any connected chain gets compromised, e.g. through a bug in the rpc nodes, this could cause the arbitrarily mint of “unbacked” wrapped assets, i.e. wrapped assets that are not backed by native assets.
+If any connected chain gets compromised, e.g. through a bug in the rpc nodes, this could cause arbitrary minting of “unbacked” wrapped assets, i.e. wrapped assets that are not backed by native assets.
 Those unbacked wrapped assets could then be transferred to the native chain.
 Because wrapped assets are fungible, the smart contract on the native chain cannot distinguish those unbacked wrapped assets and would proceed with unlocking the native assets, effectively draining the bridge.

 The [Governor](0007_governor.md) limits the maximal impact of such an attack, but cannot fully prevent it.